9 Best GummySearch Alternatives for Reddit Marketing [2026]

 On November 30, 2025, GummySearch stopped accepting new signups and renewals.
 The tool that over 140,000 founders, marketers, and indie hackers relied on for Reddit audience research went dark — not because the product failed, but because Reddit's commercial API pricing made it economically impossible to continue.

 If you're searching for a gummy search replacement or GummySearch alternative, here's what you need to know.
-Your Reddit marketing stack probably needs rethinking.
-Let's walk through what happened, what's different now, and what actually makes sense as a replacement depending on how you use Reddit.
+The honest landscape splits into a few tools with a usable free plan (most notably F5Bot, which now also sells paid tiers) and a longer list of paid tools — including the new MCP-native options built for AI agents.
+Below is what happened, what's different now, and what actually makes sense as a replacement depending on how you use Reddit — and your budget.

 Why GummySearch Shut Down